Investigating the Potential Influence of Ganoderma lucidium on Gastrointestinal Functionality and Immune Status of Goats

 • Animal Production: animal protection and health, parasite control

 Current disease control programs in livestock, based on anthelmintics and antimicrobial administration, fail due to their reduced effectiveness and resistance in animals.
 Due to the shortcomings of traditional methods for controlling diseases, a more natural and sustainable way of disease prevention is being explored.
 Recent studies have shown that some mushrooms possess beneficial health properties, which may improve livestock's immune status if incorporated into their feed regimen.
-Ganoderma Lucidium is a well-known medicinal mushroom and traditional Chinese medicine, which has been reported to possess immunomodulatory, antioxidant, antitumor, and antiangiogenic properties.
+Ganoderma lucidum is a well-known medicinal mushroom and traditional Chinese medicine, which has been reported to possess immunomodulatory, antioxidant, antitumor, and antiangiogenic properties.

 General objectives

-To contribute to the reduction of animal and foodborne related diseases by using natural immunomodulators such as Ganoderma Lucidium to improve gastrointestinal functionality and immune status of goats.
+To contribute to the reduction of animal and foodborne related diseases by using natural immunomodulators such as Ganoderma lucidum to improve gastrointestinal functionality and immune status of goats.
 The aim is to provide the farmer with a cost-effective, eco-friendly means to help reduce, if not prevent, the incidence of disease in their herd.
 This project will broadly contribute to efforts to make livestock production safer and more sustainable.

 Specific objectives

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.